 Historically, pillars were used as a load-bearing piece that acted as a wall with the least amount of materials possible.
 Today, they can be load-bearing or ornamental.
 An ornamental pillar is called a pilaster.

 Domes And Arches

-This is most common in Palladian architecture but can be seen in any style.
+Domes and arches are common with Palladian architecture.
+Ancient Greece and Rome buildings featured domes and arches.
 The arches can be seen inside and out and the domes are seen atop these homes to create more depth and higher ceilings inside.